What Is Integrated Facilities Management (IFM) & Why FMs Consolidate Tasks

-Integrated Facilities Management is an approach taken by facility managers and property owners to consolidate all building and site processes under one single, unified framework.
+Integrated Facilities Management (IFM) is an approach in which facility managers and property owners bring all of a building’s services and site processes together under one provider and one unified framework, rather than managing separate contracts for cleaning, catering, maintenance, security, and the rest in-house.

-IFM means that one provider will take control of a building’s:
+Under an IFM model, that one provider takes responsibility for a building’s:

 • Facility management services (both hard and soft FM services)